Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 The following components are available when you chose to select options individually:

-2. Add in-game option "Enable Debug Console"
+2. Add in-game option "Enable Debug Mode"

 Allows you to enable cheat keys and the debug console in the game.